 This is part 6 of a blog series I’m doing to catalog some of the programs I wrote back in 1988, starting with a disc sector editor I wrote called Disced.
 I’m doing this because I like doing it, it brings back memories of how I started my career with computers.

-- Disassembling my old code part 6 – Processing disc activities (this part)
+- Disassembling my old code part 6 – Processing disc activities <—- you are here

-- Disassembling my old code part 5 – Get Shift key and set translate
+- Disassembling my old code part 5 – Shift key & set translate

 - Disassembling my old code part 3 – Text operations